Wondering how to say the name of this wonderful city? It’s pronounced Que-eight Ci-tee.

 Kuwait welcomed 300,000 tourists into the country in 2012, many of whom visited Kuwait City for its renowned home-grown theatre, stunning beaches and vibrant souk.

-Do you know any fun or interesting facts about Kuwait City that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun or interesting facts about Kuwait City?
+Share them in the comments below!